dbkangaroo/kangaroo/README.md

 # Kangaroo
-a database management tool for everyone
+a database management tool for SQLite / MySQL / PostgreSQL on Windows / MacOS / Linux.

-Kangaroo have full support on Linux now, MacOS have support SQLite, Windows support will coming...
+SQLServer / Oracle / Redis / MangoDB will coming soon....

 # Release
 package will be published on ealy of july or end of this month, depend on test result.